-Calculating MTBF for switching modules based on MIL 217 is not straightforward and generally may not align to the field experience of Pickering Interfaces switching products.
+Calculating MTBF for switching modules based on MIL 217 is not straightforward and generally may not align to the field experience of our switching products.

 In a typical switching module based on the PXI and LXI the number of electronic components is relatively small, so their MTBF contribution to the computed MTBF is low.
 The module design is typically quite tolerant of these components drifting out of specification.
 Doing a calculation based on the electronic parts will reveal a very high MTBF (much greater than 100,000 thousand hours).
 Failure of the electronics that support the switches is an unusual event, most service engineers fault finding on a switching module will automatically look for a relay failure because their experience indicates that this is by far the most likely fault.

 We us instrument grade (sometimes called professional grade) reed relays in its products which are manufactured by our reed relay division, Pickering Electronics.
 These are not to be confused with the relays often used by competitors which are commercial or industrial grade.

 Instrument grade reed relays use Ruthenium contacts to ensure reliable operation at both low currents and voltages and at higher currents and voltages.
 The contacts are hermetically sealed in a glass envelope, so performance is not sensitive to humidity.
 High temperatures can cause failures if the reed blades lose their magnetic properties, but generally it is not a sensitive environmental parameter.
 If high currents are switched it will result in erosion of contact materials and lower the life of the reed relay, a factor that is reflected in the data sheet specification.